K-Zimny/Rogue-Pickings/readme.md

 <h3>HTML and CSS restaurant website</h3>

-Site can be view at: https://k-zimny.github.io/Rogue-Pickings/
+Site can be viewed at: https://k-zimny.github.io/Rogue-Pickings/

 File Description: